anishathalye/dotbot/README.md

 updated independently).

 An bootstrap install shell script for git is given in [tools/git-submodule/install][git-install].
-The script assumes that the configuration is located in `install.conf.json` and Dotbot is located in `dotbot`.
+By default, the script assumes that the configuration is located in `install.conf.yaml` and Dotbot is located in `dotbot`.
 The script automatically makes sure that the correct version of Dotbot is checked out in the submodule.